memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 ## Putting it all in Docker

 Now, let's put this in a Docker image, so emulating our Raspberry Pi will be as simple as pulling an image and calling `docker run`.
-We'll need to automate couple of tricky things:
+We'll need to automate a couple of tricky things:
-1. resize the image to next power of 2 size
+1. resize the image to the next power of 2 size
-1. mount the image to extract kernel and device tree from the image
+1. mount the image to extract the kernel and device tree from the image
 1. enable SSH and set the password

 ### Resizing the image

-To resize the image we need to know current image size, which is easy:
+To resize the image we need to know the current image size, which is easy:
 ```Dockerfile
 RUN CURRENT_SIZE=$(stat -c%s "2023-05-03-raspios-bullseye-arm64.img")
 ```

-To find next power of two we can use this little python script:
+To find the next power of two we can use this little Python script:
 ```python
 import math
 print(2**(math.ceil(math.log(CURRENT_SIZE, 2))))